digitoimistodude/dude.fi-2017/README.md

 * SASS, HTML, jQuery in the front end
 * PHP, WordPress, Vue.js and WP-REST API the in back end
-* Carefully selected fonts, responsive typography with viewport units with px f allback
+* Carefully selected fonts, responsive typography with viewport units with px fallback
 * Built accessibility in mind
 * All logos, icons and illustrations are SVGs + optimized with svgo